 Students are required to be present and on time for all exams at the time scheduled.
-Absences due to reasons other than those listed on page 21 are cumulative and a grade of zero will be issued.
+Absences due to reasons other than those listed on page 22 are cumulative and a grade of zero will be issued.
 Oversleeping, forgetting, etc. are not acceptable excuses.
 Students late to an exam will be allowed to take the exam but will not be permitted extra time.
 In the event of an exam conflict, it is the responsibility of the student and/or parent to inform the Office of Vice-Principal for permission to reschedule.
-Upon receiving permission, it is the responsibility of the student to to be permitted to be rescheduled during or after the exam days with the exception for graduating seniors with unique situations (e.g. military enlistment).
+Upon receiving permission, it is the responsibility of the student to reschedule with the teacher.
+Exams are only permitted to be rescheduled during or after the exam days with the exception for graduating seniors with unique situations (e.g. military enlistment).
 In these rare situations, permission may be granted by the Office of the Vice-Principal for graduating seniors to take the exam early.